This project may be too simple to even blog about, but… you can build a painters’ ladder garden arbour… in minutes!

 Desperately needing a break from pulling weeds in the hot sun, my eyes wandered to the gate.
 It looked lonely.
 I’ve never loved the look of a chain link fence much, and had some ideas on how I could jazz it up.
 BUT I really love looking through it.
-It’s a killer view out there and there’s rarely people in the park.
+The little park out back offers such a pretty view I didn’t wish to block.

 Hmmm… what could I do to just enhance what was already there instead?

-So I propped up the ladders on either side of the gate to think.
+So I propped up two painters’ ladders on either side of the gate to think.

-Rustic shed, meet your new friend, old ladder arbour.
+Rustic shed, meet your new friend, painters’ ladder garden arbour.

 I think this is going to be the beginning of a wonderful new friendship…